 of the one true King, that’s our Derek.

 Born in Colorado, Evan has spent most of his life in Indiana where

 things from the simple, like rooting for his favorite teams (Clemson

 Tigers/Pittsburgh Steelers/Indiana Pacers), to the bigger picture items like building

-and maintaining relationships or helping us to build a ministry.
-He finished his undergraduate degree in
+and maintaining relationships and helping us to build a ministry.
+Evan achieved his undergraduate degree in

 Evan, like his brother, enjoys

 being active and he too loves cars (again the kind mere mortals only dream

 climbed his first 14er, Long’s Peak.
 It is one of the more difficult climbs (rated as strenuous) with the

 highest failure rate in Colorado, yet he was able to successfully reach the